Poorvaahuja/waste_management_system/README.md

-# Waste Segregation Deep Learning Model - Predicting the class of the waste
+# WASTE SEGREGATION DEEP LEARNING MODEL - Predicting the class of the waste

 # **Average Accuracy - 75%**